bluehalo/node-fhir-server-core/README.md

 ```

 ## Contributing
-Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) if interested in contributing.
+Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details regarding contributing issues or code.

 ## Attention